Parking Options for Cornell Retirees

-Many short-term parking options are available for a fee, including the new low-fee Daily Decision parking lots, which are first-come, first-served.
+Many other short-term parking options are available for a fee, including the new low-fee Daily Decision parking lots, which are first-come, first-served.

-Cornell University retirees are eligible to use their CU ID cards to ride all TCAT buses, any time they run, anywhere they go; Cornell pays the fare.
-Retirees are not eligible for commuter program occasional-parking accommodations, including one-day permits.
+Cornell University retirees are eligible to use their Cornell ID cards to ride all TCAT buses, any time they run, anywhere they go; Cornell pays the fare.

-Retirees who return to work at the university may retain their free permit option.
-Any other permit would be purchased at the current employee rate.
-Permit ownership is not transferable; it is intended for use only by the person to whom it was issued.
+- Permit ownership is not transferable; it is intended for use only by the person it was issued.

 - Eligibility for certain privileges will be determined by the employee’s status in Workday, the University’s human resource system.
 Please allow time for status updates.

-- Retirees may be required to show their CU ID card to receive no-fee parking options.
+- Retirees may be required to show their Cornell ID card to receive free parking options.